 Remote Desktop Protocol (RDP) basically helps us to connect two systems at a distant location.
 We’ve already seen how to enable, disable the Remote Desktop connection using the RDP protocol.
-However, when you establish a Remote Desktop connection on Windows 10, 8.1, 8, 7 or Vista operating systems, sometimes licensing errors may arise.
+However, when you establish a Remote Desktop connection on Windows 11 or Windows 10 operating systems, sometimes licensing errors may arise.
 Generally, in such cases, you’re likely to receive the following error:

 The remote session was disconnected because there are no Remote Desktop client access licenses available for this computer.
 Please contact the server administrator.